 V. S/W SETUP Windows 98

-Installing the ESS Audio Driver
+Installing ESS Audio Driver (with onboard audio)

 Insert the Support CD that came with your motherboard into your CD-ROM drive or double-click the CD drive icon in My Computer to bring up the autorun screen.